Folkestone travel guide

 Hiring a car in Folkestone

 Expect to pay £1.49 per litre in Folkestone (average price from the past 30 days).
-Depending on the size of your car hire, filling up the tank will cost between £17.87 and £23.83.
-The most frequently booked car type in Folkestone is Intermediate (Nissan Qashqai or similar).
-If you’re looking to save money, though, keep in mind that Economy car hire (Chevrolet Spark or similar) is, on average, 67% cheaper than other car hire types in the city.
+Depending on the size of your car hire, filling up the tank will cost between £17.78 and £23.71.
+Economy (Chevrolet Spark or similar) is the most popular car type to hire in Folkestone, while also 68% cheaper than other types, on average.

 Expect to pay £1.49 per litre in Folkestone (average price from the past 30 days).
-Depending on the size of your car hire, filling up the tank will cost between £17.87 and £23.83.
-The most frequently booked car type in Folkestone is Intermediate (Nissan Qashqai or similar).
-If you’re looking to save money, though, keep in mind that Economy car hire (Chevrolet Spark or similar) is, on average, 67% cheaper than other car hire types in the city.
+Depending on the size of your car hire, filling up the tank will cost between £17.78 and £23.71.
+Economy (Chevrolet Spark or similar) is the most popular car type to hire in Folkestone, while also 68% cheaper than other types, on average.